mukerjee/music-sync/README.md

 # music-sync
-A framework for one-way music synchronization of live performances
+Framework for one-way music synchronization of live performances